ishmweet/veluna/README.md

 ### 🔍 Streaming & Search
 - Search YouTube directly from the app — results appear with **dual search categories** (**YT Music** for official audio releases and **Videos** for official music videos) with dedicated category filter pills
-- Stream audio instantly via `yt-dlp` + `mpv` IPC — no video, no buffering delay
+- Stream audio instantly via `yt-dlp` + `mpv` IPC — no video overhead, no buffering delay
 - Search history dropdown (up to 8 recent queries) with one-click re-search
 - **Quick Picks** — a strip of your 20 most recently played tracks on the home screen for instant replay
 - **Genre Shelves** — home screen auto-detects genres from your listening history and groups tracks into horizontal scrollable shelves (Hip-Hop, EDM, Pop, Rock, R&B, Lo-Fi, K-Pop, Phonk, and more)
+- **Autoplay Recommendations** — automatically discovers and queues similar tracks when your active playlist or queue ends

 ### 📁 Offline Library
-- Point Veluna at any folder and it scans instantly, then enriches metadata in the background without blocking the UI
+- Point Veluna at any local music folder; scans recursively and enriches metadata in the background without blocking the UI
 - **Local Track Cover Art Support** — dynamically reads embedded metadata covers or cached artwork base64 strings in the background for local files
+- **Waveform Visualisation** — automatic waveform thumbnail generation for local audio tracks
+- **Metadata Editor** — edit title, artist, and album tags directly on local files with changes written to disk
 - Filter your library in real time — zero latency, pure in-memory search
 - Drag-to-reorder tracks (disabled automatically while searching)
 - Rename any file directly from the UI — applied on disk
 - Delete files from within the app
 - Show any track in your system file manager
-- Export your entire library as an M3U playlist
+- Export and import playlists in standard **M3U format**

 ### ⬇️ Downloads
 - Download any YouTube track with one click from search results, right-click menu, or the **download button beside the heart icon** in the player bar